PhrotonPhage/tankgame/readme.txt

 -Open readme.txt and config file using the game (!=High Priority, '-Medium Priority, -Low Priority)

-v0.3.0.0 Alpha build 966 - July 9, 2020
+v0.3.0.1 Alpha build - July X, 2020
--Removed coming soon text for Classic mode
--Added classes and objects for classic mode
--Added required libraries for classic mode
--Added basic functions for classic mode
+-Removed "Coming Soon" text while pressing 'W'
--Added basic variables for classic mode
+-Added shooting in classic mode
--Added controls A, D, S for classic mode
+-Added shooting trail in classic mode
--Can unshield with 'W' but not functional yet
+-Moved "SCORE" text down to be used with playername in classic mode -Added Ammunition counter in classic mode.
+Does not work properly.
--Added text "SCORE" in classic mode
+-Added Health points in classic mode.
+Does not work yet.

 Older Versions:
 v0.0.0 - May 17, 2020